Sofija Smetonienė: Life in the United States (1941–1968)

-Because of the great divisions within the Lithuanian emigrant community, after Antanas' death Sofija withdrew from public work, though she kept in contact with some members of the Lithuanian political community.
+Because of the great divisions within the Lithuanian emigrant community, after Antanas' death, Sofija withdrew from public work, though she kept in contact with some members of the Lithuanian political community.

 Sofija continued to live in the Cleveland area for the rest of her life, helping to raise her grandchildren and caring for the home.
-She didn’t socialize very much but rather stayed at home taking care of the grandchildren, washing the dishes, doing the laundry, patching and mending clothes.
+She didn’t socialize very much, but rather stayed at home taking care of the grandchildren, washing the dishes, doing the laundry, and patching and mending clothes.
 There were moments in her life, however, that took her back to happier times: "When the wind blows as I sit in my yard, the corn stalks rustle the same as the reeds did along the riverbanks in Lithuania."

 She always yearned to one day return to her homeland.
 She asked herself: “Will that blessed hour ever come?”In 1968, as she was preparing to attend the anniversary of her husband’s death, Sofija fell ill and was taken to St. Vincent Charity Medical Center.

 Death

-On December 28, 1968 at six in the evening, Sofija died.
+On December 28, 1968, at six in the evening, Sofija died.
 The funeral took place two days later.
 Sofija is buried in a crypt next to her husband (No. 103), in Section 23 of the All Souls Cemetery, Chardon, Geauga County, Ohio, (east of Cleveland).